A lush vertical green wall can transform the appearance of your home and can serve as a lovely separate illusion on duplex homes.

 However, spending so much time inside can be risky.
 Some air-conditioned environments contain invisible toxins such as xylene, toluene, benzene, carbon monoxide, trichloroethylene, and formaldehyde.
 These pollutants can have a serious impact on our health.

 A green wall installation can help.
-According to NASA’s Clean Air Study, plants purify the air as it filters out the pollutants as well as carbon dioxide.
+According to NASA’s Clean Air Study, plants purify the air as it filters out the pollutants and carbon dioxide.

 Plants release oxygen into the atmosphere.
-The increased oxygen levels help keep you awake and alert so you can be productive both at home and at work.
+The increased oxygen levels help keep you awake and alert to be productive both at home and at work.

 3. A Cooler and More Comfortable Temperature

-The UHI (Urban Heat Island) effect occurs when human activity causes a metropolitan area to become warmer than the rural areas surrounding it.
-This is a result of the land and atmosphere being modified to build cities, combined with the energy created by people, transport, and the hard surfaces of buildings, which absorb the sun’s heat and emitting it back into the surroundings.
+The UHI (Urban Heat Island) effect occurs when human activity causes a metropolitan area to become warmer than the rural areas.
+This results from the land and atmosphere being modified to build cities, combined with the energy created by people, transport, and the hard surfaces of buildings, which absorb the sun’s heat and emit it back into the surroundings.

 The green wall can mitigate this effect and make future cities more sustainable by reducing the absorption of the thermal energy transmitted through building walls to interior spaces.
 As a result, you’re less likely to switch on the aircon to cool and comfortable inside your home.